 You don’t have to be literally diaper-free to practice Elimination Communication.

 I’ve had a lot of people tell me they are not “really” practicing EC because they don’t give daily diaper-free time, or because they use diapers or training pants most of the time.
-I don’t really know where this idea came from, but its very prevalent.
-Despite the common misperception, keeping your baby out of diapers all the time is not an essential part of Elimination Communication.
+The idea that EC means never using diapers seems very prevalent.
+But keeping your baby out of diapers all the time is not an essential part of Elimination Communication.

-The most important part of EC is the “C”.
-Talking to your baby about peeing, normalizing pottying as part of life, offering potty opportunities at consistent times each day or in response to their signals (or when you THINK they signaled!), and changing wet or dirty diapers right away are the key elements of EC.
-Realizing that the purpose of a diaper or training pant is to be something to absorb a miss when you didn’t get your baby to a toilet on time, rather than thinking that children are supposed to use diapers as their toilet– this is the heart of EC.
+The most important part of EC is the C: communication.
+Talking to your baby about peeing and pooping, normalizing pottying as part of everyone’s life, offering potty opportunities at consistent times each day or in response to their signals (or when you THINK they signaled!), and changing wet or dirty diapers right away are the key elements of EC.
+At the heart of EC is using a diaper or training pant as something to absorb a miss when you didn’t get your baby to a toilet on time, rather than thinking that children are supposed to use diapers as their toilet.

 I believe the myth that one’s baby must be virtually diaper-free in order to be “practicing elimination communication” is the biggest obstacle that prevents interested parents from trying it.
-This myth causes fights between moms and dads.
+This myth causes fights between a lot of moms and dads.
 It causes dissension between new mothers and extended family.
 It stresses parents out and often leaves them feeling like a failure at EC.
-It ruins lots of carpets.
+It stains lots of carpets.
 Most importantly, it may delay your child’s “graduation” from EC into potty independence.

 Wait!
 What?
 Yes, let me repeat that.
 Leaving your baby diaper-free all the time may delay your child’s development of potty independence.